 For birth certificates issued in states other than Utah, consult the Where to Write for Vital Records page for contact information.

-There may be several fees in a name change case.
-There is a filing fee for a name change petition and for a petition to modify a divorce decree.
-There may be fees associated with serving papers.
-There is a fee for a certified copy of the final order.
-If you cannot afford to pay a filing fee, you can ask the court to consider waiving the fees involved in your case.
+There is a filing fee for a name change petition, and a fee for a certified copy of the final order If you cannot afford to pay the filing fee, you can ask the court to consider waiving that fee.
 See our webpages on Fees and Fee Waivers for more information and forms.

 - Cover Sheet for Civil Actions - PDF | Word